ARX-0/Matrix_Inversion/4x4/README.md

 };
 ````
 for matrix sizes above 4x4 this is the general implementation where in the Partial pivoting LU decpmpostion is used.
 (SIZE > 4)

-# The RESULTS for 1000 matrices. on Forward and Backward LU that gets the inverse of the matrix

-## The Golden result is taken form the EIGEN C++ LAPACK .lib